LucidtechAI/las-docs/introduction/predictions.md

 }
 ```

-Common for all *Predictions* is that they have a list of dictionaries on the form
+Note: Common in all *Predictions* is that they have a list of dictionaries in the format shown below:
 ```
     {
       "label": "<field-name>",